Sonny Liston: Ali vs. Liston II

 Still, some found it hard to believe that the punch could have floored a man like Liston.
 Hall of Fame announcer Don Dunphy said, "Here was a guy who was in prison and the guards used to beat him over the head with clubs and couldn't knock him down."
 But others contend he just was not the same Liston.
 Dave Anderson of the New York Times said Liston "looked awful" in his last workout before the fight.
-Arthur Daley of the New York Times wrote that Liston's handlers knew he "didn't have it anymore," and allegedly they had secretly paid sparring partner Amos Lincoln an extra $100 to take it easy on him - - the same man, incidentally, that Liston dismissed in less than two rounds a full three years later.
+Arthur Daley of the New York Times wrote that Liston's handlers knew he "didn't have it anymore," and allegedly they had secretly paid sparring partner Amos Lincoln an extra $100 to take it easy on him – the same man, incidentally, that Liston dismissed in less than two rounds a full three years later.

-Former champions Jack Dempsey, Joe Louis, Floyd Patterson and Gene Tunney, as well as contender George Chuvalo all declared they considered the fight to be a fake.
+Contender George Chuvalo declared that he considered the fight to be a fake.
 Some felt the knockdown was real but the knockout was fake.
 Ali biographer Wilfrid Sheed wrote, in his Muhammad Ali: A Portrait in Words and Photographs, that Liston planned to throw the fight for reasons unknown and used the legitimate first-round knockdown for that end.
 Sheed says that the punch and the knockdown "may have been genuine, but when referee Joe Walcott blew the count and gave him all evening to get up, Liston's rendition of a coma wouldn't have fooled a possum."

 Ali clearly did not think he knocked Liston out.
 In his own words in Thomas Hauser's 1991 biography: "The punch jarred him.
 It was a good punch, but I didn't think I hit him so hard that he couldn't have gotten up.
 Once he went down, I got excited.
 I forgot about the rules."
 In that same book Liston was quoted two years after the fight: "Ali knocked me down with a sharp punch.
 I was down but not hurt, but I looked up and saw Ali standing over me. … Ali is waiting to hit me, the ref can't control him."